MadeInShineA/hei-course-summaries/301.1-ml/summaries/genetic_algorithms.md

 Genetic algorithms follow a systematic approach to problem-solving:

-1. **Initialization** 🧬: Creating a population of random "guesses" (candidate solutions)
+1. **Initialization**: Creating a population of random "guesses" (candidate solutions)
-2. **Evaluation** 📊: Evaluating each guess against the hidden sentence using fitness functions
+2. **Evaluation**: Evaluating each guess against the hidden sentence using fitness functions
-3. **Selection** 🏆: Selecting the best performers to "breed" based on their fitness
+3. **Selection**: Selecting the best performers to "breed" based on their fitness
-4. **Crossover** 🔀: Creating new guesses by combining parts of two parent solutions
+4. **Crossover**: Creating new guesses by combining parts of two parent solutions
-5. **Mutation** 🧬: Introducing random changes to maintain diversity
+5. **Mutation**: Introducing random changes to maintain diversity
-6. **Replacement** 🔁: Forming a new generation and repeating the process
+6. **Replacement**: Forming a new generation and repeating the process

 ### Genetic Algorithms in Mastermind Problem

 In the Mastermind puzzle:

-- **Correct Position** 🟢: A character that matches both the value and position in the hidden sentence
+- **Correct Position**: A character that matches both the value and position in the hidden sentence
-- **Correct Character** 🟡: A character that exists in the hidden sentence but is in the wrong position
+- **Correct Character**: A character that exists in the hidden sentence but is in the wrong position
-- **Fitness Calculation** 📈: Optimizing for both metrics, with higher weight on correct positions
+- **Fitness Calculation**: Optimizing for both metrics, with higher weight on correct positions

 #### Example